paper-trail-gem/paper_trail/README.md

 ## Features

-* Stores every create, update and destroy.
+* Stores every create, update and destroy (or only the lifecycle events you specify).
 * Does not store updates which don't change anything.
 * Allows you to specify attributes (by inclusion or exclusion) which must change for a Version to be stored.
 * Allows you to get at every version, including the original, even once destroyed.